gui3/concreteSound/docs/constribute_coding.md

 - **2 spaces indentation** (even in HTML)
-  Though I really like 4 spaces style for readability, I choose to follow [standardjs](https://standardjs.com/#why-should-i-use-javascript-standard-style) in case these tools might be useful one day
+  Though I really like 4 spaces style for readability, I choose to follow [standardjs](https://standardjs.com/#why-should-i-use-javascript-standard-style) in case these tools might be useful one day.
+  *Better developpers made this choice, and I agree with them*.

 - separate code in **many little files** better than one